StorXNetwork/storx-contracts/StakingReadme.md

 # StorX - Staking

-StorX provides it Farm Node owners a staking functionality where farm node owners with their storx staking / escrow wallet can choose to stake a certian amount of SRX and enjoy rewards in SRX available to consume in regular intervals.
+StorX provides it Farm Node owners a staking functionality where farm node owners with their storx staking / escrow wallet can choose to stake a certain amount of SRX and enjoy rewards in SRX available to consume in regular intervals.

 Only those addresses which host a [StorX Farm Node](https://storx.tech/host-node.html) and maintain a reputation above a pre-decided threshold can stake & claim rewards.